 It is best to avoid sitting for long periods.
 Walking or swimming can also help.

 Thoracic exit syndrome

-The thoracic outlet syndrome is the compression of the nerves and / or blood vessels that cross the upper part of the thorax.
-It can occur as a result of trauma, surgery, growth in the body or simply at random.
+The thoracic outlet syndrome is the compression of the nerves and blood vessels that cross the upper part of the thorax.
+It can occur due to trauma, surgery, growth in the body, or simply at random.

-With age, the disks that separate the cervical vertebrae (which are the bones of the spine in the neck) lose height and also lose water content and become stiffer.
+With age, the discs that separate the cervical vertebrae (which are the bones of the spine in the neck) lose height and also, lose water content and become stiffer.

-The vertebrae move closer, and the nerves that come between these bones can be pinched, causing the pain to travel through the nerve as it passes through the arm.
+The vertebrae move closer, and the nerves between these bones can be pinched, causing the pain to travel through the nerve as it passes through the arm.

 The pain is usually acute, and some people report a “tingling” sensation or even complete numbness.

 You should visit your primary care physician, who will coordinate your care with a bone and muscle specialist (orthopedic surgeon).
 Cervical radiculopathy is treated with analgesics, soft neck collars, and physiotherapy.

 Myofascial pain syndrome is a chronic musculoskeletal syndrome caused by trigger points within the muscle.
 The pressure on these points causes pain in the area around the end, as well as in other parts of the body, a phenomenon known as referred pain.